JamesDAdams/backend-express-template/README.md

 📦/ # Main folder
  ┣ 📂postman # The Postman config to import
- ┣ 📂docker # For launch the server and db in docker container ┣ 📦src # Main folder of code
+ ┣ 📂docker # For launch the server and db in docker container ┣ 📂prisma # the SQL schema and migrations
+ ┣ 📦src # Main folder of code
   ┣ 📂controllers # Folder for handlers functions called from routes ┣ 📂dtos # DTO pattern for handling data